ArchiveBox/ArchiveBox/README.md

 - **Source Code:** `git/` clone of any repository found on github, bitbucket, or gitlab links
 - _More coming soon!
 See the [Roadmap](https://github.com/ArchiveBox/ArchiveBox/wiki/Roadmap)..._

-It does everything out-of-the-box by default, but you can disable or tweak [individual archive methods](https://github.com/ArchiveBox/ArchiveBox/wiki/Configuration) via environment variables or config file.
+It does everything out-of-the-box by default, but you can disable or tweak [individual archive methods](https://github.com/ArchiveBox/ArchiveBox/wiki/Configuration) via environment variables / config.

 ```bash
 # archivebox config --help